theam/aday-ondemand-loop/docs/guide/content/development_guide/local_environment.md

 # Local Environment

 The repository contains a Docker based setup that mirrors an Open OnDemand installation.
-A `Makefile` exposes handy commands.
+A `Makefile` exposes handy commands so you don't need to install Ruby, Node or any other dependencies on your workstation.

 ## Prerequisites
 - [Docker](https://www.docker.com/)